What is Piles?

 General Diagnosis of Piles

-(1) A gastro surgeon is the one who does the diagnosis of piles or hemorrhoid.
+(1) A PIles Surgeon or a Proctologist is the one who does the diagnosis of piles or hemorrhoid.
 The surgeon initially questions the patients on the symptoms.

 (2) The surgeon then proceeds for a physical examination of the anal region.
 Physical examination involves the surgeon wearing a glove, lubricating your anus and gently pushing his finger inside the anus to look for the presence of any lumps or other abnormal outgrowths.
 This examination is termed as DRE (Digital Rectal Examination).